WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_common.md

 > Version of a managed key.
 >
-> A version can be an arbitrary `u64` integer, with the expection of some reserved values.
+> A version can be an arbitrary `u64` integer, with the exception of some reserved values.

 ---